cal-itp/mobility-marketplace/src/how-to/GTFS-RT.md

 ### Sign your contract

 After you’ve finalized the details of your project with the vendor “contractors” you’ve selected, you’ll execute a User Agreement contract and sign it as the “contracting agency.”
-The User Agreement contract can be the Standard Agreement ([STD 213](https://www.dgs.ca.gov/ols/Forms?search=213&topicCategoryFilters=&audienceCategoryFilters=9048d318e266493abfd2361dc40d1f45&sort=relevance&activeFilters=audience%7C&page=1){:target="\_blank"}) from the California Department of General Services (DGS) or an equivalent contract form, such as this [Sample User Agreement](https://resources.calitp.org/mobility-marketplace/User-Agreement-Contract-Form_MSA%205-21-70-28.docx){:target="\_blank"}, which can be used by transit providers across the U.S. The User Agreement will incorporate by reference the terms of the MSA and contain the Scope of Work and Payment Provisions.
+The User Agreement contract can be the Standard Agreement ([STD 213](https://www.dgs.ca.gov/ols/Forms?search=213&topicCategoryFilters=&audienceCategoryFilters=9048d318e266493abfd2361dc40d1f45&sort=relevance&activeFilters=audience%7C&page=1){:target="\_blank"}) from the California Department of General Services (DGS) or an equivalent contract form, such as this [Sample User Agreement](https://resources.calitp.org/mobility-marketplace/User-Agreement-Contract-Form_MSA%205-21-70-28.docx){:target="\_blank"}, which can be used by transit providers across the U.S. The User Agreement will incorporate by reference the terms of the MSA and contain the Scope of Work (SOW) and Payment Provisions.

+The term of the MSAs is for 3 years, with the option to extend for 2 additional 2-year periods; all User Agreements resulting from these MSAs must be executed prior to MSA expiration and may be fulfilled or completed within 12 months following the MSA term end date.

 ## Implement

 ### Get ready to launch

 You will work with your selected vendor to execute the jointly developed implementation plan and begin generating real-time data.
 Cal-ITP will continue to generate monthly data quality reports on your GTFS Schedule and Realtime feeds via the [California GTFS Quality Dashboard](https://reports.calitp.org/){:target="\_blank"}.

+As a reminder, your User Agreement will contain either default SLAs/KPIs, or modified SLAs/KPIs, per your contract negotiations with your selected vendor.
+Failure to meet SLAs/KPIs on the vendor's part, as well as late completion of Project Implementation Plans, may trigger Service Credits for the Transit Provider.

 To request additional help from Cal-ITP, you can [contact us](/contact){:target="\_blank"} for assistance or send an email to [hello@calitp.org](mailto:hello@calitp.org){:target="\_blank"}.